Max1Truc/blog/content/posts/klipad-dump.md

 I think I'm going to shred all the data I can on this tablet, and, if you've got a similar one, you should too.

 Next step will be to let *GNU/* Linux run on this tablet !
-*postmarketOS vibes*

-PS:
- - Seems like the PineBook Pro has a similar boot process, I might use its postmarketOS wiki page as a starting point
+Seems like the PineBook Pro has a similar processor and boot process, I might use its postmarketOS wiki page as a starting point.

- - If you've got any tips on making Linux work on this tablet, feel free to contact me ( max1truc (at) disroot.org )
+PS: If you've got any tips on making Linux work on this tablet, feel free to contact me ( max1truc (at) disroot.org )

 [root exploits]: https://hernan.de/blog/tailoring-cve-2019-2215-to-achieve-root/
 [kobol.io]: https://wiki.kobol.io/helios64/maskrom/